The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Feminine Imperative Governing the World (?)

-But the “feminine imperative” shaping cultures and “feminine indoctrination” making men puppets is something I don’t agree with.
+But the “feminine imperative” shaping cultures and “feminine indoctrination” making men puppets is something I disagre with.

 “Men VS Women” Frame Can Lead to Anger & Bitterness

-The whole theme seems to be one of men VS women and their feminine society.
+The theme seems to be one of men VS women and their feminine society.

 Rollo Tomassi’s work seems based on the idea that if one gender wins, the other must lose.

-And defection strategy is a rather poor strategy for long-term relationships (Ridley, 1996)
+And defection strategies make the pie smaller for all -and is a poor strategy for long-term relationships (Ridley, 1996, and Malhotra, 2007)-.

 PROS

-Rollo Tomassi can be eye-opening for men who have, well… Been living under a rock.
+Rollo Tomassi can be eye-opening for many men who haven’t yet put 1 and 1 together.

-Good analysis of the sexual market value and how it changes depending on gender and age.
+Good albeit not perfect analysis of the sexual market value and how it changes depending on gender and age.

 I quote here with some smaller omissions for brevity:

-Neither of which is really true -albeit it is true that men can do much to work around looks.
+Neither of these are true -albeit men can do much to work around looks.

 Review

-It’s one of those texts that are not easy to evaluate because it mixes great content and potentially eye-opening wisdom with some poor assumptions.
+It’s not easy to evaluate in a single sentence because it mixes great content with some poor assumptions.

 Overall, much of what Rollo Tomassi is true, to a certain extent.